runemadsen/ok-go/README.md

 - **Routing** with [Gorilla Mux](https://github.com/gorilla/mux).
 You can replace this with your favorite Golang routing library if needed.

-- Asset pipeline using [Gulp](http://gulpjs.com/).
-Although not specifically a Golang setup, it generates digested assets and a `manifest.json`, and an `asset_path` Go function is available in the templates.

-- Database ORM support with [Gorm](https://github.com/jinzhu/gorm)
+- **Database ORM** support with [Gorm](https://github.com/jinzhu/gorm).
+The template ships with a [simple Go struct](https://github.com/runemadsen/ok-go/blob/master/models/post.go) and some [basic CRUD routes](https://github.com/runemadsen/ok-go/blob/master/routes/posts.go).

-- Database migrations using [Gomigrate](https://github.com/DavidHuie/gomigrate) and [Gofer](https://github.com/chuckpreslar/gofer)
+- **Database migrations** with [Gomigrate](https://github.com/DavidHuie/gomigrate) and [Gofer](https://github.com/chuckpreslar/gofer) for easy command line syntax.

 - Layout/View rendering with [Render](https://github.com/unrolled/render)

+- **Asset pipeline** with [Gulp](http://gulpjs.com/).
+Although not specifically a Golang setup, it generates digested `.coffee` and `.scss`  assets, as well as a `manifest.json` with the file paths.
+A Golang [`asset_path`](https://github.com/runemadsen/ok-go/blob/master/templates/layouts/layout.html#L4-L5) helper is available in the templates.
+Digested assets are disabled in development mode for ease of development.

 - Configuration is stored in the OS environment, with support for dev (`.env`) and test (`.env.test`) environments with [Godotenv](https://github.com/joho/godotenv)
 - Testing with [Ginkgo](http://onsi.github.io/ginkgo/) and [Gomega](http://onsi.github.io/gomega/)